D4wnstar/aetherwisp/Electromagnetism/Electrostatics/Gauss' law.md

 2. *Cylindrical symmetry*: make the Gaussian surface a coaxial cylinder.
 Think of it like a electric cable coated in rubber.
 3. *Planar symmetry*: make the Gaussian surface a "pillbox" that straddles the plane, half over and half under.

-\2. and 3. technically require a infinite cylinder and an infinite plane to work, but can be used to good effect as approximations for very long cylinders and very large planes.
+Points 2. and 3. technically require a infinite cylinder and an infinite plane to work, but can be used to good effect as approximations for very long cylinders and very large planes.
 ##### Spherical
 Consider a ball of radius $R$ and total charge $q$.
 Imagine a sphere of radius $r>R$ (often called a **Gaussian surface**).
 In this case, $Q_{enc}=q$.
 Symmetry allows us extract $\mathbf{E}$ out of the integral.
 In fact, $\mathbf{E}$ is always perpendicular to surface element (i.e. it's radial)[^1], as is the surface normal, so the [[Scalar product|dot product]] between the two can be dropped
 $$\int \mathbf{E}\cdot d\mathbf{a}=\int |\mathbf{E}|\ da$$